 When you open the application, enter the URL and press the button ‘Record’ to record your actions.
 What we need to extract is the table of Olympic players.

 To create the table, click on the ‘+’ sign that says table.
 Then select each row by clicking on the option ‘ Target Select’, you’ll see one whole row selected from the table.
 In order to expand the whole table, click on the option ‘Multiple Targets’ – this will select the whole table.
 Once the whole table is highlighted you can now enter your new fields by clicking on ‘+’ sign (shown in the image below).

 After you have created the table click on ‘Scrape’.
 You’ll receive a notification that the scrape has finished.
 Just click on ‘Export’ to save the data as a CSV or XLS file.

 To start, first, you have to sign up and create an account in dexi.io.
 It’ll then take you to the app https://app.dexi.io/#/.
 When you get there you can start by clicking on ‘Create New Robot’.
 It might take a while to get a hang of it, but there tutorials on how to create your first robot.
 If you need help you can check out their knowledge base.

 Dexi.io has a simple user interface.
 All you need to do is choose the type of robot you need, enter the website you would like to extract data from and start building your scraper.

 Even though these web scraping tools extract data from web pages with ease, they come with their limits.
 In the long run, programming is the best way to scrape data from the web as it provides more flexibility and attains better results.

-You can save time and get clean, structured data by trying us out instead – we are a full-service provide that doesn’t require the use of any tools and all you get is clean data without any hassles.
+You can save time and obtain clean, structured data by trying us out instead – we are a full-service provider that doesn’t require the use of any tools and all you get is clean data without any hassles.